Modelo 720 – or Form 720 – is an online declaration Spanish residents may need to complete each year.

 Guided by expertise

-While many British retired expatriates are wary of Spain’s tax regime, it can be a tax-efficient country if you take specialist advice.
+While many British retired expatriates are wary of Spain’s tax regime, it can be a tax-efficient country if you take expert advice.
 Talk to your local Blevins Franks advisers to establish if you could use other, legitimate arrangements to provide you with tax advantages you are missing out on now.

 Using compliant tax planning structures can save you tax and provide peace of mind.
 We can review your assets to make sure they are in the best structures going forward – it’s fair to say that many Blevins Franks clients who have restructured their assets to improve their position from a Spanish tax point of view, invariably end up with much simpler affairs, so completing Modelo 720 normally becomes a much simpler process for them.